 Oral appliances actually act like a retainer that you wear each night, so tooth movement is very unlikely.
 It is possible in cases where we are unable to wrap the appliance all the way around your back molars.
 If this is the case for you, the dentist will discuss that with you at your exam and will be able to let you know if they think tooth movement is a possible side effect you will experience.

-A change in your bite posture is a possible side effect of oral appliance therapy, however most patients do not notice that change in bite posture.
+A change in your bite posture is a common side effect of oral appliance therapy, however for most patients it does not prevent them from wearing the therapy.
 Changes in bite posture can also be managed and even prevented by 15 minutes of physio each morning.
 Much like you need to correct your posture after sitting at a desk all day, you may need to do the same thing with your jaw.
 A morning occlusal guide can be made for you to ensure your bite is returning to normal each day.